linden2015/clockout/README.md

 Total: 	1 hr + 40 min
 ```

-The calculated timesheet is outputted to Stdout, if dependencies are met and the inputfile conforms to the expected format.
+If the dependencies are met and the inputfile conforms to the expected format, then the calculated timesheet is outputted to Stdout.
 The output can be piped to another file, if desired.

 ## Possible improvements

-- Add tests
+- Add tests for the program itself
-- Support comments
+- Support comments on timelogs
 - Add a test for timelog overlap

 ## Contributing